 The 2016 Plan provides for the grant of stock options, SARs, performance share awards, performance unit awards, distribution equivalent right awards, restricted stock awards, restricted stock unit awards and unrestricted stock awards to non-employee directors, officers, employees and nonemployee consultants of the Company or its affiliates.
-We have reserved a total of 8 million shares of common stock for issuance as or under awards to be made under the 2016 Plan.
+We have reserved a total of 228,572 shares of common stock for issuance as or under awards to be made under the 2016 Plan.
 If any award expires, is cancelled, or terminates unexercised or is forfeited, the number of shares subject thereto is again available for grant under the 2016 Plan.

-Currently, there are eleven identified employees (including two executive officers and directors), three non-employee directors, and up to thirty other current or future staff members who would be entitled to receive stock options and/or shares of restricted stock under the 2016 Plan.
+Currently, there are sixteen identified employees (including three executive officers and directors), three non-employee directors, and up to twenty other current or future staff members who would be entitled to receive stock options and/or shares of restricted stock under the 2016 Plan.
 Future new hires and additional non-employee directors and/or consultants would be eligible to participate in the 2016 Plan as well.
-As of the date of this report, no options have been granted to eligible participants.
+On March 8, 2018, 2,443,333 options were granted. (see Note 18)